 For some people, tattoos are a method to mark important life events or to serve as a form of social identification.
 For example, someone might get a tattoo to commemorate the birth of a child, honour a loved one who has passed away or show their membership in a particular group or culture.

 Tattoos can also be a way for people to express their individuality and creativity.
-Many people choose to get tattoos with personal meaning, such as symbols or phrases representing their values or beliefs.
+Many people get tattoos with personal meaning, such as symbols or phrases representing their values or beliefs.

 Despite their popularity, tattoos are still considered taboo by some people.
 In some cultures and professional settings, tattoos may be viewed as unprofessional or inappropriate.
 However, attitudes towards tattoos are changing and are increasingly accepted in mainstream society.

-Overall, body art's social and cultural significance, including tattooing, is highly dependent on the context in which it is practiced and the meanings individuals attach to it.
+Overall, body art’s social and cultural significance, including tattooing, highly depends on the context in which it is practised and the meanings individuals attach to it.
 It can be a powerful form of self-expression and cultural identity, but it can also be viewed negatively by some people or in specific settings.